 We went to Olsztyn during the summer weekend.
 This is the perfect time to visit this beautiful city nestled between lakes and surrounded by forests.
 Three days is a bit too short to see all the tourist attractions of Olsztyn, so we have to go back there.
 In this gallery you will discover what to see in Olsztyn.

-You can see more photos from this beautiful city in the galleries: Olsztyn at night, Spring in Olsztyn and Olsztyn Poland
+You can see more photos from this beautiful city in the galleries: Olsztyn at night, Spring in Olsztyn, Olsztyn Poland and Kortowo in Olsztyn.

 The Upper Gate (High Gate) is a Gothic city gate in Olsztyn from the 14th century.
 There is a cheap Hostel right next to the gate.